St Joseph’s broad co-curricular programme enhances learning by providing new

 Trips & Expeditions

-St Joseph’s offers many trips, visits and adventures throughout school life, from Early Years to Sixth Form.
+St Joseph’s offers many trips, visits and adventures throughout school life, from Pre-Reception to Sixth Form.
 We believe that giving pupils the opportunity to explore new places outside of school is an important part of their education and contributes significantly to their personal development.

 Our trips and visits, both local and abroad, give depth to our pupils’ life experience and increase their understanding of history, cultures and communities.
 We find that pupils develop their skills in leadership, communication, resilience and mutual respect, with many pupils returning to the classroom with a renewed vigour, ready to put into practice what they have learned.